glet2024/Tetris/README.md

 # Tetris
-An full implementation of the classic Tetris game utilizing JavaFX.
+A full implementation of the classic Tetris game utilizing JavaFX.
 Originally completed for CS15: Introduction to Object Oriented Programming.
 Code is redacted in accordance with Brown University and CS15 course anti-plagiarism policies.

 Below is a demo of my program: